-FHA Loan guidelines vary somewhat by county, because their are maximum loan limits for each county in NC, and they are subject to change each fall.
+FHA Loan guidelines vary somewhat by county, because there are maximum loan limits for each county in NC, and they are subject to change each fall.

-FHA Sales Price Limit for the areas around Asheville, NC and Buncombe County, NC
+2018 FHA Loan Limits for the areas around Asheville, NC and Buncombe County, NC

-The Program offers homebuyers in Asheville below market mortgage interest rates, additional tax credits, the ability to qualify for a little larger home and a forgivable 3% Grant that can be used to cover most of the FHA Downpayment.
+The Program offers home buyers in Asheville below market mortgage interest rates, additional tax credits, the ability to qualify for a little larger home and a forgivable 3% Grant that can be used to cover most of the FHA Down payment.
 The minimum credit score for this program is 640, and there’s no maximum sales price for a new or existing homes.
 There are maximum household income requirements that vary per county.
-Maximum Sales price with MCC is $240,000
+Maximum Sales price with MCC is $250,000

 - NC Affordable Housing Income Limits for Buncombe County (how to calculate income)